Pratik0896/LinkedIn-Profile-Analysis-Using-PowerBI/README.md

 # LinkedIn-Profile-Analysis-Using-PowerBI
- * Developed a PowerBI dashboard using personal LinkedIn data.
+ * Implemented a dashboard to visualize LinkedIn profiles
- * Microsoft PowerBI application is required to view this dashboard.
+ * Performed custom calculations to get insights from different columns of various imported data files
+ * Used different visualizations to illustrate varied sets of activities on LinkedIn